- To provide opportunities for international students to practice their spoken English with an American student outside the classroom;

 Whom to contact?

-If you are interested in the ESL Conversation Partners program or have any questions about the program, please contact Ms. Tracy Karim at firstname.lastname@example.org or 2261 (campus phone) or stop by her office at 112 Woods Hall.
+If you are interested in the ESL Conversation Partners program or have any questions about the program, please contact Mr. Marcus Bell at firstname.lastname@example.org or 2261 (campus phone) or stop by his office at 113 Woods Hall.